twosixlabs/armory/docs/adversarial_datasets.md

 Currently, datasets are loaded using TensorFlow Datasets from cached tfrecord files.
-These tfrecord files will be pulled from S3 if not available on your `dataset_dir` directory.
+If the files are not already present locally in your `dataset_dir` directory, Armory will download them from Two Six's public S3 dataset repository.